eriky/ESClient/README.rst

 ESClient is a Python library that uses the ElasticSearch REST API.
 It is meant to be lightweight and be *close to the actual REST API* in terms of usage.

+With ESClient comes two script that are installed in your /usr/local/bin: esdump -- Use this script to dump one or more indexes to a file (or stdout) esimport -- Use this script to import a dump into an index

 :Web: http://pypi.python.org/pypi/ESClient/
 :Download: http://pypi.python.org/pypi/ESClient/
 :Source: https://github.com/eriky/ESClient/